Torsion-Free Abelian Groups are Borel Complete: Introduction

 \begin{theorem} The set of endorigid torsion-free abelian groups is a complete co-analytic subset of the Borel space space $\mathrm{TFAB}_\omega$.
 In fact, more strongly, there is a Borel function $\mathbf{F}$ from the set of tree with domain $\omega$ into $\mrm{TFAB}_\omega$ such that: \begin{enumerate}[(i)] \item if $T$ is well-founded, then $\mathbf{F}(T)$ is endorigid; \item if $T$ is not well-founded, then $\mathbf{F}(T)$ has a $1$-to-$1$ $f \in \mrm{End}(G)$ which is not multiplication by an integer and such that $G/f[G]$ is not torsion. \end{enumerate} \end{theorem}

-In a work in preparation \cite{2005} we extend the ideas behind Theorem~\ref{co-hopfian_TFAB_th} to a systematic investigation of several classification problems for various rigidity conditions on abelian and nilpotent groups from the perspective of descriptive set theory of countable structures.
-In another direction, in \cite{2035} we study the question of existence (and absolute existence) of uncountable (co-)Hopfian abelian groups.
+In \cite{2005} we extend the ideas behind Theorem~\ref{co-hopfian_TFAB_th} to a systematic investigation of several classification problems for various rigidity conditions on abelian and nilpotent groups from the perspective of descriptive set theory of countable structures.
+In another direction, in \cite{2035} we study the question of existence of uncountable \mbox{(co-)Hopfian} abelian groups, this work was later continued by the second author et al. in the preprint \cite{goldshani}, which settles some questions left open in \cite{2035}.

 We conclude with a few words on the history of this article.
 At the end of the refereeing process, the referee indicated some points which needed correction in the original version of this paper.
 Around the same time, Laskowski and Ulrich indicated another point which needed correction in our original submission.
 The referee also asked to change the presentation of our Main Theorem and to simply its proof, in particular separating the algebra from the combinatorics (division which is reflected by the current division in Sections~\ref{S3} and~\ref{Borel_complete_section}).
 Here all the points raised there are addressed.
 We thank the anonymous referee, Laskowski and Ulrich.
-Meanwhile, Laskowski and Ulrich have found another proof of our Main Theorem, see \cite{las_new}.
+Meanwhile, Laskowski and Ulrich have found another proof of our Main Theorem, see \cite{las_new, las_new+}.